 - When you are thinking about how cold it will be, factor in the wind which is often strong on the mountain top.
 0F with and without wind are different conditions both for you and your model

-- Also it’s best to visit location by yourself once to find good spots because every semi-dangerous cliff with good view will likely have safe fence that will disrupt natural backdrop
+- Also, it’s best to visit the location by yourself once to find good spots because every semi-dangerous cliff with a good view will likely have a safe fence that will disrupt the natural backdrop

 - Finally, clouds are often stuck at the mountain tops so you can put all the effort into preparation and come to the view below.
 Make sure to check both forecast and live camera view of your location online.